pmatzavin/aho-corasik/README.md

 # Description

-This is a nodejs implementation of the Aho–Corasick data structure and search algorithm.
+This is a Nodejs implementation of the Aho–Corasick data structure and search algorithm.
+The Aho-Corasic is a string searching algorithm: https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm

 # Usage
 Given a list of patterns: